twangodev/cca/src/AP-Calculus-BC/Take-Home-Quizzes/quiz-5.md

-# Take Home Quiz 5: Supplemental AP Calculus BC Final Exam
+# Supplemental AP Calculus BC Final Exam

 1. Let $f$ be the function that has derivatives of all orders (i.e. can be differentiated any number of times).
 Let $3-6(x-1)^2 + 5(x-3)^3 - 2(x-1)^4$ be the fourth-degree Taylor polynomial for $f$ about $x=1$.
 Does $f$ have a local minimum, local maximum, or neither at $x=1$?
 Explain how you know.